oh2mp/esp32_ble2mqtt/README.md

 Web-configurable BLE data collector that sends data to a MQTT broker.
 In my own configuration I have Mosquitto as a broker and InfluxDB + Telegraf with MQTT plugin.
 See [CONFIG_EXAMPLES.md](CONFIG_EXAMPLES.md).

 This software sends data as JSON to the broker.
-The data is specified to be compact to avoid eg. high bills when this is used with a mobile internet with some data plan.
+The data is specified to be compact to avoid high bills when this is used with a mobile internet with some data plan.
 See [DATAFORMATS.md](DATAFORMATS.md)

 The idea for this is home or RV use, not scientific environment.
-Because of that eg. the temperatures are only with 0.1°C precision and eg. acceleration sensors of Ruuvi tags are simply ignored.
-It's not very important to know the acceleration while the tag is in a fridge.
+Because of that eg. the temperatures are only with 0.1°C precision and acceleration sensors of Ruuvi tags are simply ignored.
+It's not very important to know the acceleration while the tag is in a fridge and we want to keep data compact.

 BLE beacons that are currently supported: